kdoore/1335GitBook/animation-for-shapematrix.md

-**Animation: Modifying 2D-Arrays of PShape Data** Within the draw( ) function, (for each frame of animation execution),
+**Animation: Modifying 2D-Arrays of PShape Data** Within the draw( ) function (for each frame of animation execution)  - It is necessary to **re-create the 2DArray of PShapes**, because the PShapes size and color stored as part of the PShape within the 2D array of PShapes.

+Animation requires repeated execution of the following functions:

+Repeat-Execution:  Populate2DArray( )
+Repeat-Execution:  DisplayShapeMatrix() for each grid region

+We can create a new function that calculates changing size and colors and then calls Populate2DArray and DisplayShapeMatrix( ) with these new values.